-<1% (Limited to important or life-threatening): Abscess at injection site, cerebrovascular accident, convulsions, cyanosis, febrile seizures, gastroenteritis, hypernatremia, hypersensitivity reaction, hypotonia, hypotonic/hyporesponsive episode, inflammation at injection site, injection site cellulitis, lethargy, pallor, pruritus, residual mass at injection site, screaming, skin vesicle (injection site), sterile abscess at injection site, syncope
+<1%, postmarketing, and/or case reports: Abscess at injection site, anaphylaxis, cerebrovascular accident, convulsions, cyanosis, dehydration, febrile seizures, gastroenteritis, hypernatremia, hypersensitivity reaction, hypotonia, hypotonic/hyporesponsive episode, inflammation at injection site, injection site cellulitis, lethargy, pallor, pruritus, residual mass at injection site, screaming, skin vesicle (injection site), sterile abscess at injection site, syncope

 Concerns related to adverse effects:

-• Anaphylactoid/hypersensitivity reactions: Immediate treatment (including epinephrine 1 mg/mL) for anaphylactoid and/or hypersensitivity reactions should be available during vaccine use (NCIRD/ACIP, 2011).
+• Anaphylactoid/hypersensitivity reactions: Immediate treatment (including epinephrine 1 mg/mL) for anaphylactoid and/or hypersensitivity reactions should be available during vaccine use (ACIP [Kroger 2017]).
 Boostrix-Polio and Infanrix-IPV [Canadian products] labeling recommend monitoring for hypersensitivity reactions for 30 minutes after administration.

-• Arthus-type hypersensitivity: Patients with a history of severe local reaction (Arthus-type) following a previous diphtheria toxoid or tetanus toxoid containing vaccine dose should not be given further routine or emergency doses of Td more frequently than every 10 years, even if using for wound management with wounds that are not clean or minor; these patients generally have high serum antitoxin levels.
+• Arthus-type hypersensitivity: Patients with a history of severe local reaction (Arthus-type) following a previous diphtheria toxoid or tetanus toxoid containing vaccine dose should not be given further routine or emergency doses of Td unless ≥10 years since most recent dose, even if using for wound management with wounds that are not clean or minor; these patients generally have high serum antitoxin levels (CDC/ACIP [Liang 2018]).

-• Reactions from previous pertussis vaccination: Carefully consider use in patients with history of any of the following effects from previous administration of a pertussis-containing vaccine: Fever 40.5°C (≥105°F) within 48 hours of unknown cause; seizures with or without fever occurring within 3 days; persistent, inconsolable crying episodes lasting ≥3 hours and occurring within 48 hours; collapse or shock-like state (hypotonic-hyporesponsive episode) occurring within 48 hours.
+• Reactions from previous pertussis vaccination: Carefully consider use in patients with history of any of the following effects from previous administration of a pertussis-containing vaccine: Fever ≥40.5°C (105°F) within 48 hours of unknown cause; seizures with or without fever occurring within 3 days; persistent, inconsolable crying episodes lasting ≥3 hours and occurring within 48 hours; collapse or shock-like state (hypotonic-hyporesponsive episode) occurring within 48 hours (CDC/ACIP [Liang 2018]).
 Use is contraindicated in patients who have had encephalopathy within 7 days of a previous pertussis-containing vaccine.

-• Neurologic disorders: Use with caution in patients with history of seizure disorder, progressive neurologic disease including infantile spasms, uncontrolled seizure, or a progressive encephalopathy, or conditions predisposing to seizures; ACIP guidelines recommend deferring immunization until health status can be assessed and condition stabilized (NCIRD/ACIP 2011).
-Antipyretics may be considered at the time of and for 24 hours following vaccination to patients at high risk for seizures to reduce the possibility of postvaccination fever.
+• Neurologic disorders: Use with caution in patients with progressive neurologic disease including infantile spasms, uncontrolled seizure, or a progressive encephalopathy, or conditions predisposing to seizures.
+ACIP guidelines recommend deferring immunization until health status can be assessed and condition stabilized (CDC/ACIP [Liang 2018]).

 Concurrent drug therapy issues:

 • Vaccines: In order to maximize vaccination rates, the ACIP and the NACI recommend simultaneous administration (ie, >1 vaccine on the same day at different anatomic sites) of all age-appropriate vaccines (live or inactivated) for which a person is eligible at a single clinic visit, unless contraindications exist.
 The use of combination vaccines is generally preferred over separate injections, taking into consideration provider assessment, patient preference, and adverse events.
 When using combination vaccines, the minimum age for administration is the oldest minimum age for any individual component; the minimum interval between dosing is the greatest minimum interval between any individual components.
 The ACIP prefers each dose of a specific vaccine in a series come from the same manufacturer when possible; however, vaccination should not be deferred because a specific brand name is unavailable (ACIP [Kroger 2017]).

 • Adults: Safety and efficacy of Kinrix, Quadracel, and Infanrix IPV [Canadian product] have not been established for use in adults.

-• Altered immunocompetence: Use with caution in severely immunocompromised patients (eg, patients receiving chemo/radiation therapy or other immunosuppressive therapy [including high-dose corticosteroids]); may have a reduced response to vaccination.
-In general, household and close contacts of persons with altered immunocompetence may receive all age appropriate vaccines (IDSA [Rubin 2014]; NCIRD/ACIP 2011); inactivated vaccines should be administered ≥2 weeks prior to planned immunosuppression when feasible; inactivated vaccines administered during chemotherapy should be readministered after immune competence is regained (ACIP [Kroger 2017]; IDSA [Rubin 2014]).
+• Altered immunocompetence: Consider deferring immunization during periods of severe immunosuppression (eg, patients receiving chemo/radiation therapy or other immunosuppressive therapy [including high-dose corticosteroids]); may have a reduced response to vaccination.
+In general, household and close contacts of persons with altered immunocompetence may receive all age appropriate vaccines.
+Inactivated vaccines should be administered ≥2 weeks prior to planned immunosuppression when feasible; inactivated vaccines administered during chemotherapy should be readministered after immune competence is regained (ACIP [Kroger 2017]; IDSA [Rubin 2014].

 • Pediatric: If Kinrix is inadvertently administered to children for an earlier dose in the series, it may be counted as a valid dose, provided the minimum interval requirements were met (CDC 57 2008).